gighive/gighive/docs/README.md

 ssh-keygen -t rsa
 ```

+---

+## ⚙️  Option A: Install Virtualbox and Gighive as a vm on your Ansible controller machine.
-9. Install prerequisites using Ansible.
+1. Install Virtualbox using Ansible.
+- Default shown below is the virtualbox install.
-- If your target is virtualbox, set install_virtualbox=true in the below Ansible command.
+- install_virtualbox=true will be set in the below Ansible command.
-- If your target is Azure, set install_virtualbox=false, but set the terraform and azure_cli options to true.
 - The script will ask for your sudo password, so enter it in when prompted.
-- Default below is for the virtualbox install.
 ```bash
 ansible-playbook -i ansible/inventories/inventory_bootstrap.yml ansible/playbooks/install_controller.yml -e install_virtualbox=true -e install_terraform=false -e install_azure_cli=false --ask-become-pass
 ```

-10. Reboot.
+2. Reboot.

-11. Verify the installation.
+3. Verify the installation.
 ```bash
 cd $GIGHIVE_HOME
 ansible-playbook -i ansible/inventories/inventory_bootstrap.yml ansible/playbooks/verify_controller.yml  -e target_provider=vbox -e install_virtualbox=true -e install_terraform=false -e install_azure_cli=false
 ```

-12. Update your Ansible control target, the IP of the VM that will run the Gighive Apache web server and MySQL database.
+4. Update your Ansible control target, the IP of the VM that will run the Gighive Apache web server and MySQL database.
 - In the inventory file below, set the ansible_host IP address
 ```bash
 vi ansible/inventories/inventory_bootstrap.yml
 ```

-13. Execute the Ansible playbook that will install Gighive.
+5. Execute the Ansible playbook that will install Gighive.
 ```bash
 ansible-playbook -i ansible/inventories/inventory_bootstrap.yml ansible/playbooks/site.yml --ask-become-pass
 ```

-14. If Step 13 ran without error, CONGRATULATIONS!!
+6. If Step 13 ran without error, CONGRATULATIONS!!
 You've installed Gighive!!
 Now access it in a browser:
 ```bash
 https://<ansible_host IP from step 11>
 ```